ca98am79/connect-dynamodb/README.md

 ## Options

+Rational defaults are set but can be overridden in the options object.
+Credentials and configuration are automatically loaded from [environment variables](http://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/loading-node-credentials-environment.html) or [shared credentials](http://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/loading-node-credentials-shared.html) but may optionally be passed through a JSON file or object.
+The client attribute is necessary for use with [DynamoDB Local](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.html) but can be left out if using DynamoDB with your AWS account.

   - One of the following if not using environment variables or shared credentials:
     - `AWSConfigPath` Optional path to a [file containing your AWS credentials and configuration](http://docs.aws.amazon.com/AWSJavaScriptSDK/guide/node-configuring.html#Credentials_from_Disk)
     - `AWSConfigJSON` Optional [JSON object containing your AWS credentials and configuration](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/Config.html)